Roooooooar/100hires/README.md

 ## Challenges Faced

-Ran into a few setup issues during the installation process, but used ChatGPT and the official documentation to troubleshoot and complete the setup.
+Ran into a few setup issues during the installation process, but used ChatGPT to troubleshoot and complete the setup.